Our advocates provide confidential support and can guide you through the process of filing or responding to a complaint.

 A complaint is filed against you

 Having a complaint filed against you can be stressful.
-We’re here to answer any questions you may have about the allegations and can walk you through the whole process in a confidential and non-judgmental way.
+We’re here to answer any questions you may have about the allegations and can guide you through the whole process in a confidential and non-judgmental way.

 We will also accompany you to any meetings you may have with the Office of Rights and Responsibilities, help you build your case, and attend your hearing with you.